Schloss Wildenstein - Switzerland

 If you are looking for a pleasant stroll on a weekend, consider the lovely route from Lampenberg to Wildenstein and back to Lampenberg.
-This relatively flat route is stroller - friendly and offers views of rolling hills, farms and the impressive Wildenstein Castle.
+This relatively flat route is stroller-friendly (except for the Rundgang around the castle) and offers views of rolling hills, farms and the impressive Wildenstein Castle.

-The castle is only open to the public the first Sunday of the month from June through October and Mother's Day, with the next openings scheduled for:
+The castle is only open to the public the first Sunday of the month from June through October and on Mother's Day (of course).

-The castle, however, is open for walking around and walking up to, both of which provide a nice feel for the stately grounds.
-If you participate in the Rundweg, take a moment to sit on the bench located behind the castle.
-There is a lovely story (a recording plays as you sit down) about the castle's history, that plays as you take in the views and enjoy a snack.
+The castle doesn't need to be open to enjoy the scenic views from the exterior.
+If you participate in the Rundgang, take a moment to sit on the bench located behind the castle.
+There is an engaging story (a recording plays as you sit down) about the castle's history.
+It is the perfect listening opportunity while you take the time to indulge in a snack break!

-The hike is void of tourists and is an easy route to enjoy for a slow weekend.
+The hike is void of tourists and is an easy route for people of all ages.

 Good to Know: